pedro-homero/pedro-homero.github.io/bio.markdown

 * :rainbow_flag: ally to the queer community (tentatively, queer, as a term, feels to me more encompassing than LGBTQIA+, but I'm open to great counter-arguments)

-* :earth_africa: swinging between believing we're doomed vs. we can still avoid total climate disaster - ask me how I feel today! :upside_down_face:
+* :earth_africa: ~~swinging between believing we're doomed vs. we can still avoid total climate disaster - ask me how I feel today~~!
+You know what?
+I've become a full-fledged collapsnick.
+We've passed the point of no-return. :shrug:

-* :seedling: vegetarian
+* :seedling: vegetarian (ex-vegan, slowly considering going back to it)

 * :movie_camera::headphones: film and music enthusiast